 4.5.
-Monitoring the effectiveness of execution arrangements and policy

-The Bank will monitor the effectiveness of its order execution arrangements and BEP in order to identify and, where appropriate, correct any deficiencies.
-In particular, it will assess, on a regular basis, whether it carries out orders in line with its BEP and whether the execution venues included in the BEP provide the best possible result for the Client or whether it needs to make changes to its execution arrangements.
+Monitoring the effectiveness of execution arrangements and policy a regular basis, whether it carries out orders in line with its BEP and whether the execution venues included in the BEP provide the best possible result for the Client or whether it needs to make changes to its execution arrangements.